tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

 Taxes configuration
 ===================

-Many of the e-invoicing features are implemented using Odoo's tax system.
+Many of the e-invoicing features are implemented using CoquiAPPs's tax system.
 As such, it is very important that taxes are properly configured in order to generate invoices correctly and handle other billing use cases.
 For example, specific configurations are required for the **reverse charge** type of taxes.
 In case of a **reverse charge** tax, the seller does *not* charge the